yogimathius/symbolic-ontology-mcp/tests/TESTING_SUMMARY.md

 ## Conclusion

-The recent testing improvements have established a strong foundation for ensuring code quality in the Dream Ontology MCP Server.
+The recent testing improvements have established a strong foundation for ensuring code quality in the Symbol Ontology MCP Server.
 By focusing on both unit and integration tests, we can maintain confidence in the correctness of the codebase as it evolves.

 The comprehensive gap analysis provides a roadmap for further testing improvements to reach our coverage goals.